June 13, 2016

 Nobody needs convincing of the huge impact of HIV in our world today.
 While the prevalence of HIV differs vastly by region of the world, it still touches nearly every corner of the earth and has caused devastation throughout the span of its pandemic.
 There are an estimated 35 million people living with HIV today, and while the number of mortalities per year has fallen in recent years, it remains above one million.
 While these numbers are difficult to see, they are unlikely a surprise to most.
 The HIV pandemic is one of the most researched, targeted, and widely discussed.
 Much less discussed is the interaction HIV can have with other infectious diseases, and how coinfection can amplify the effects of disease.

 Zika, a disease caused by Zika virus, can be spread from mother to child, through sexual contact, mosquito bites and blood transfusion.
 While most symptoms of Zika are mild, Zika infections in pregnant woman has been linked to microcephaly and other birth abnormalities.
 Zika has now been declared as a public health emergency of international concern.
-As a complement to the news and near panic around the illness we are featuring five unheard voices on Zika: **Unheard voice 1: How politics in Brazil makes this worse**
+We are featuring five unheard voices on Zika: **Unheard voice 1:**